How do transistors work, anyway?

 A simple p-n junction may seem uninteresting, but it’s a versatile building block.
 To illustrate, let’s start with junction field effect transistors that use a reverse-biased p-n junction as a way to moderate the current flowing between their two primary terminals — source and drain:

 There are no semiconductor junctions between the two primary terminals.
-You can find a p-n junction near the control terminal — the gate — but it’s not meant to work as a diode.
-Instead, it’s kept non-conductive by always holding it below 0.6 V.
+You can find a p-n junction near the control terminal — the gate — but it’s never meant to conduct, and it is kept below 0.6 V.

-When the gate is operated at around 0 V relative to the n-region, the depletion layer is present but very thin, so it doesn’t impede the flow of current between the source and the drain.
-But as the voltage is lowered, the depletion region expands and the apparent resistance of the device increases.
+When the gate voltage is around 0 V relative to the n-region, the depletion layer is present but very thin, so it doesn’t impede the flow of current between the source and the drain.
+But as the voltage is lowered, the junction becomes reverse-biased, the depletion region expands, and the apparent resistance of the device increases.
 By the time you get to perhaps -5 V, it grows so large that it pinches off the conductive path through the n-doped body of the device.

 JFETs are remarkable because they respond stoutly to small voltages applied to the gate, making them well-suited for certain types of amplifiers.
 That said, in most other applications, they have been superseded by another design: the MOSFET.